folio-org/folio-ansible/doc/index.md

 And then add lines to forward the Okapi and/or stripes ports to whichever ports you prefer.

-### Viewing the Okapi log

-Okapi is deployed as a Docker container.
-To view its log, use `docker logs okapi`.

-### Viewing backend module logs

-Backend modules on the prebuilt boxes are deployed by Okapi as Docker containers.
-To view the logs:

-1. Log into the box using `vagrant ssh`.
-2. Get the container name of the module you want to check with `docker ps`.
-3. Look at the log with `docker logs <container_name>`.
-You can follow the log by adding the `--follow` parameter to the `docker logs` command.

-### Viewing the Stripes log

-Stripes is deployed as a Docker container.
-You can view the log by logging into the box with `vagrant ssh`, then:

-    $ docker logs stripes_stripes_1

-To follow the log:

-    $ docker logs stripes_stripes_1 --follow

 ### Authentication failure after vagrant box update